 Evening activities are generally all camp affairs but some are cabins-only, enabling cabins to spend time together as a group, take a nature walk, play frisbee golf, have a cabin discussion and much more.
 After Evening Activity campers have time for hanging out while getting ready for bed with an extended cabin time.

-Once a week, each cabin has a sleep out at either our tent platforms (affectionately called AFKAP for Area Formerly Known as the Platforms), or in Monkeytown.
-Both cabin sleep outs involve a camp fire, s’mores, great discussion and bonding time as a group.
+Whether permitting, at least once a session each cabin has a sleep out at either our tents, tipis, or in Monkeytown.
+Cabin sleep outs involve a camp fire, s’mores, great discussion and bonding time as a group.
 Campers also learn about their cabin tribe during the sleep outs.
-In the morning, they wake up, clean up their sleeping bags and return to their cabins before breakfast … and the fun begins again.
+In the morning, they wake up, clean up their sleeping bags and return to their cabins before breakfast, and the fun begins again.
 The shared experiences – whether peaceful moments stargazing or silly ones, giggling about burned marshmallows – bring each cabin together, creating a family within the Quinebarge community.